laurabrovkina/MeetupAPI/README.md

 ## Aspire

-The new feature of .NET 8 was introduced using Visual Studio tools to add default projects `Meetup.Aspire.AppHost` and `Meetup.Aspire.ServiceDefaults` to run Aspire succesfully.
+The new feature of .NET 8 was introduced using Visual Studio tools to add default projects `Meetup.Aspire.AppHost` and `Meetup.Aspire.ServiceDefaults` to run Aspire successfully.
 To run Aspire, you would need to run specifically `Meetup.Aspire.AppHost`:
 ![Aspire Dashboard](./Img/image.png)
 There are resources, metrics, traces (see the picture above), and logs and they all are preset and customisable for